k-barton/komodor/README.md

  in **R** console.
 * Problems with connection with Komodo server in R may cause R will not exit properly (at least on Windows) and need to kill the process.
+* Syntax highlighting: when R is a sub-language (in Rd or Rmarkdown files), the colouring dissappears occassionally.
+This seems to be related to brace counting in UDL (spush_check/spop_check).
 * FIXMEs:
     * Preferences->R->R application: dissappears on refresh
     * R package manager: available packages list does not show